 About Ted Leonhardt

-I became an advisor to creatives after a long career in design.
+I became an advisor to creatives after a long career in corporate communications and brand design.

-You might ask, why the shift?
-And the answer is that something was missing.
-It may have seemed like I was professionally fulfilled, but I wasn’t — in spite of my success.
+Something was missing.
+It may have seemed as though I was professionally fulfilled, but I wasn’t — despite my success.

 Ted writing

-My early articles described the struggles my clients faced.
-Writing about their successes and failures made me more aware of my own struggles — more empathetic, more accepting and less critical of myself and others.
+My early articles described the obstacles my clients faced.
+Writing about their successes and failures made me more aware of my struggles — more empathetic, accepting, and less critical of myself and others.

-Don’t get me wrong: I’d long known that many creatives suffer from the same self-doubts and demons I’ve always struggled with – demons I’d developed strategies to successfully overcome.
-What I didn’t know was what would help people use my insights to their advantage.
+Don’t get me wrong: I’d long known that many creatives suffer from the same self-doubts and demons I’ve always struggled with –– demons I’d developed strategies to successfully overcome.
+What I didn’t know was how to help people use my experience and my insights.
 I quickly learned that demonstrating the methods that brought me success was often interpreted as condescending.
 That clearly didn’t work.

-Once I really looked at where my experience might best help my clients, I realized that I had to start by developing a level of trust.
-Help is fully received only in a trusting relationship, because collaboration requires trust.
-And collaboration is what makes an advisory relationship between consultant and client work.
+Once I looked closely at where my experience could best help my clients, I found I had to start by developing trust.
+Help is fully received only in a trusting relationship because collaboration requires trust.
+And collaboration is what makes an advisory relationship between advisor and client work.

 To be effective, advising is not a one-way, top-down transaction.
-It requires the client to share their concerns in as open manner as possible, and the advisor to listen and ask for clarification before suggesting actions.
-Understanding, mutuality and empathy must be present and real.
+It requires the client to share their concerns as openly as possible and the advisor to listen and ask for clarification before suggesting actions.
+Understanding, mutuality, and empathy must be present and real.
 Only then can change happen on a meaningful level.

-I learned that empathy, not a demonstration of superiority, is what is required for my consulting clients to achieve success.
-I learned, I changed, and I gained confidence as my advisory practice grew.
+I learned that empathy, not a demonstration of superiority, is required for my consulting clients to succeed.
+I learned I changed and gained confidence as my advisory practice grew.

-Better yet, when I’m working with my clients I get the same rush of pleasure the creative flow of drawing or writing gives me (maybe more, now that I think about it).
+Best of all, when working with my clients, I get the same rush of pleasure the creative flow of drawing or writing gives me (maybe more, now that I think about it).
 Best of all, my process brings results.
-The creatives I work with get better work from better clients, and have less anxiety along the way.
+The creatives I work with get better work from better clients and have less anxiety along the way.

 Ted boat